 I am really proud of the election commitment I was able to get committed to, and that is \$14.5 million to upgrade John Fawkner College, delivering new classrooms and world-class science, technology, arts and food technology buildings.
-I thank Anthony.
-We have been working really closely on a lot of our schools together and on the northern Merri-bek education plan.
+Anthony and I have been working really closely on a lot of our schools together and on the northern Merri-bek education plan.
 It is great to work with you, Acting Speaker Walters, as well on the schools that border our northern boundaries.
-I am really proud of what we have been able to achieve at Joh Fawkner College.
+I am really proud of what we have been able to achieve at John Fawkner College.